tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 - Two privileged containers running
 - One container with sensitive mount

-If we check details of one of these alerts, we can see interesting information, including related MITRE tactic, detailed description, pod name...
+If we check details of one of these alerts, we can see interesting information, including related [MITRE tactics](https://www.microsoft.com/security/blog/2021/04/29/center-for-threat-informed-defense-teams-up-with-microsoft-partners-to-build-the-attck-for-containers-matrix/), detailed description, pod name...

 ![image](https://user-images.githubusercontent.com/18376283/151575909-b61d9f49-ce81-484c-8430-8e2c7acf62c0.png)